 DRC and its authorized agent visited the campus over two days, May 23-24, 2017, reviewing, in particular, isolation and solitary confinement, education and special education services, adequacy of medical and mental health care, and compliance with the Americans with Disabilities Act and related disability laws.
 During the visit, DRC and YLC conducted in-person interviews with youth, probation staff, education staff, and correctional staff.
-Over the course of the next year, using the California Public Records Act, DRC also requested and reviewed the policies, procedures, and standard operating procedures of JJC.
+Over the course of the next year, using the California Public Records Act, DRC also requested and reviewed JJC policies and procedures.